-Free Cash Flow, which we define as net cash provided by operating activities less capital expenditures, was $13.6 million for the third quarter of 2018, compared to $10.6 million in the third quarter of 2017.
+Free Cash Flow, which the Company defines as net cash provided by operating activities less capital expenditures, was $10.7 million in the third quarter of 2019, compared to $13.6 million in the third quarter of 2018.

-For a discussion of our presentation of Free Cash Flow, which is a non-GAAP measure, see below under the heading “Non-GAAP Financial Information.”
+For a discussion of the Company’s presentation of Free Cash Flow, which is a non-GAAP measure, see below under the heading “Non-GAAP Financial Information.”
 For a reconciliation of Free Cash Flow to net cash provided by operating activities, see Appendix I attached hereto.

 Liquidity and Financial Position